 As I just noted, you can’t replicate in-person meetings with online activity, and they bring something special to the table — so you should make every effort to arrange them.
 I’m not talking about getting everyone together every week, every month, or even every quarter, because it depends on far apart everyone is.
 Just do whatever is realistic for your company.

 Even if you can only get the entire team together once each year for a day or two, it’ll make a significant difference, lifting morale and making people more eager to collaborate on projects.
 And even as they return to working remotely, they’ll continue to think of each other as “real” friends (“online” friends can feel insubstantial to some).

 Work On Cohesive Systems

 But while you should allow people to use their preferred tools to some extent, you need to ensure that everyone’s on the same page and using the same software foundation.
-If you implement a solid intranet and require all your remote workers to use it as their working hub, you can protect data, keep everything together, and enhance productivity.
+If you implement a solid intranet portal software and require all your remote workers to use it as their working hub, you can protect data, keep everything together, and enhance productivity.